2023 Most Popular East Asian Languages Bachelor's Degree Schools in the Southeast Region

 About 33% of the students majoring in East Asian at the school are women while 67% are male.

 Out of the 15 schools in the Southeast Region that were part of this year’s ranking, Northern Kentucky University landed the # 5 spot on the list.
-Located in the large suburb of Highland Heights, NKU is a public school with a large student population.
+Located in the suburb of Highland Heights, NKU is a public college with a fairly large student population.

 Women make up 33% of the East Asian majors at the school.